freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 UEFI booting has been greatly enhanced.
-However, there's still some machines that have issues with the default BootXXXX variables or something else in the environemnt that are being investigated.
+However, there's still some machines that have issues with the default BootXXXX variables or something else in the environment that are being investigated.
 We hope to understand the problems well enough to provide a fix for FreeBSD 12.0.